BaasMons/Qortal/README.md

 # Qortal
 UI Dutch
-A file to store the dutch transalation of the Qortal UI
+A file to store the dutch translation of the Qortal UI